 Dr. Martin Luther King, Jr. Day

-Celebration of the life and legacy of Dr. Martin Luther King, Jr.
+Honoring The Life and Legacy of Dr. Martin Luther King Jr.

 Life and Thought of Dr. Martin Luther King Jr. in a Climate of Change